mingartner/Getting-and-Cleaning-Data-Assignment/README.md

 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

 Step 2.
-The datasets were loaded into R- studio, using either "read.delim" or "read.fwf" function.
+The datasets were loaded into R- studio.
 Test data sets (subject, activity label and results) were combined into 1 dataset, followed by combining train data sets into 1 dataset.
 Then the 2 datasets were combined into 1 data set with all the subjects, activity label and results.
 Column names were assigned using data from "features.txt" file.

 Step 3.
 The mean and standard deviation columns were extracted into a new table, then activity names were incorporated into the dataset using "mapvalues" function.

 Step 4.
 Using "aggregate" function to generate a new dataset with the average of each variable for each activity and each subject.

 ##########################################